 What are the conditions for obtaining a divorce in the Netherlands?

-A divorce in the Netherlands can be requested by both spouses jointly and also by one of them (a unilateral request).
-In both cases, it is necessary that the parties to be represented by a lawyer before the court located in the applicant's jurisdiction.
+Divorce in the Netherlands can be requested by both spouses jointly and also by one of them (a unilateral request).
+In both cases, it is necessary that the parties to be represented by a divorce lawyer in Netherlands before the court located in the applicant’s jurisdiction.

 The divorce in the Netherlands may be asked at any time after the marriage, there is not required to be married for a certain period before entering into divorce procedures.
 The divorce is achieved by registration of the judgment in the registers of civil status.
 The registration can be done only after the judgment has become untouchable (the force of res judicata).
 The registration must be completed within six months after the judgment has become final, otherwise it will lose its effect.
 If the marriage was registered abroad and the foreign marriage certificate is not included in the Dutch registers of births, the divorce procedure implies the entering of the divorce judgment in the special register of civil status of Hague.